April Macie is currently starring in the Tiffany Haddish Presents: They...

 - Take a scenic walk through the heart of Huntsville, Big Spring International Park, and end up at the Big Spring itself, which emanates from a bluff under the historic First National Bank.

 - Visit the storied Historic Huntsville Depot, one of the oldest surviving railroad depots in the United States, and see graffiti left by imprisoned Confederate soldiers during the Civil War.

-- Step back in time at Alabama Constitution Village in Downtown Huntsville, which features a reenacting of city life as it was in 1819, when our state was officially brought into being.
+- Step back in time at Alabama Constitution Hall Historic Park & Museum in Downtown Huntsville, which features a reenacting of city life as it was in 1819, when our state was officially brought into being.

 - Witness rural Alabama life as it was in the 19th century by visiting Burritt on the Mountain, the first museum in the city.

 - See gorgeously maintained Southern architecture, including the largest collection of antebellum homes in Alabama, in the Historical Districts of Twickenham, Old Town and Five Points.

 Come to Huntsville and see where Alabama has been, enjoy where it is and get a glimpse of where it’s going!

 - Space Camp®